To ensure maximum output from either a solar pv array, or for a wind turbine, correct siting is essential.

-In over 20 years of supplying off-grid solar & wind power systems, the most common issue we see for both solar & wind technologies is the incorrect choice of site.
-The siting of a solar pv array is simpler than that of a wind turbine, and generally causes less planning issues.
+The ideal location for a solar pv array is often simpler to establish than that of a wind turbine.
 We've compiled the following check-list of the main points to be considered when selecting a site.

 Siting Considerations - Off-Grid Solar PV

 Latitude & Solar Irradiation - The closer to the equator, the more sun we get.
 Ironically, the hotter the solar panel, the less efficient it performs and so peak outputs are often seen on a cold, clear sunny day.
 When designing an off-grid system, the irradiation for the least sunny month of the year is used, as this will be the worst case scenario.
 Solar irradiation data for your location can be found here : Europe - Africa - World

 Shadows / Shading - A complete 'no-no' with solar pv.
 Beware of long mid-winter shadows from tall trees or buildings.
 Shading has a massive detrimental effect on the output from a solar pv module and needs to be avoided wherever possible.